as we all know he is no Murrow. Howevever, Olbermann does remind

 bully.
 Olbermann is a television bully.
 McCarthy was paranoid.
 Olbermann

-.
+is paranoid.
 McCarthy wanted to hunt down anyone with the stench of

 communism.
 Olbermann wants anyone linked to the Bush administration